raspdevpy/ccdoc/guide/Server/allMembersCount.md

 # $allMembersCount

-Returns a total number of users the bot currently serves
+Returns the total number of users the bot is currently serving across all servers it's in.

 #### Usage: `$allMembersCount`

 <br/>
 <discord-messages>
 	<discord-message :bot="false" role-color="#ffcc9a" author="Member">